+Thank you for your support of the Thunder Bay TMP.
+Your comments, where appropriate and feasible, were addressed/included in the TMP or AT Plan.

-24 Date: 2019-05-12 Sender: John McClelland Comment: Response: Hello Ms. Dixon, Sent July 9, 2019 I wanted to offer a comment about the draft Transportation Master Plan.
+Sender: John McClelland

+Hello Ms. Dixon,

+I wanted to offer a comment about the draft Transportation Master Plan.

 I found the road diet idea for James St to be interesting for two reasons.
 One, I'm sure it is going to be strongly condemned by the usual group of ward meeting grumps, and two that is partially the route I use to commute to work on bicycle.

+What is pertinent about the second point is "partially".
+While bike lanes are nice, they don't get cyclists everywhere, which leaves us using regular streets to complete our routes, and I think the TMP should address the issue of cyclists using all roads.

-Thank you for your input on the Thunder Bay TMP.
-Your comments are noted.
-The City of Thunder Bay recognizes the importance of road and winter maintenance, prioritizing available When I ride on James St between the Neebing River and Walsh Street, I don't get the impression that the City gives much thought to the fact that cyclists use these roads, either from a maintenance or construction perspective. cycling infrastructure.
-Your comments on impacts to cyclists will be forwarded to Roads for their consideration in maintenance practices and priorities. especially the a less than coremove the corpotholes).
-The avoid.
-There control sand is soon.
-Driving it makes bikin aintenance, the pot holes, longitudinal cracking, and mounds of cold mix that I have to drive over makes it omfortable ride.
-No attempts seem to be made to old mix (which is pushed out of repeatedly filled ey also impacts drainage, leaving big puddles to is also the mounds of gravel in the spring (winter s not much of an issue), but that will get cleaned up g in a car, you generally don't notice these things, but g less than pleasant as I have to either ride over or go well into the vehicle lane to avoid them. of "shave and basins that us the pavement nstruction, along this route there have been a number pave" projects which were not well done.
-Catch sed to be level are now suddenly 40 to 60 mm below surface and without any gentle transition.
-New as along the curbing and is jagged causing long pools of water to form right where bikes drive.
+When I ride on James St between the Neebing River and Walsh Street, I don't get the impression that the City gives much thought to the fact that cyclists use these roads, either from a maintenance or construction perspective.

+Regarding maintenance, the pot holes, longitudinal cracking, and especially the mounds of cold mix that I have to drive over makes it a less than comfortable ride.
+No attempts seem to be made to remove the cold mix (which is pushed out of repeatedly filled potholes).
+They also impacts drainage, leaving big puddles to avoid.
+There is also the mounds of gravel in the spring (winter control sand is not much of an issue), but that will get cleaned up soon.
+Driving in a car, you generally don't notice these things, but it makes biking less than pleasant as I have to either ride over these things or go well into the vehicle lane to avoid them.

+Regarding construction, along this route there have been a number of "shave and pave" projects which were not well done.
+Catch basins that used to be level are now suddenly 40 to 60 mm below the pavement surface and without any gentle transition.
+New pavement cups along the curbing and is jagged causing long pools of water to form right where bikes drive.
 Combined with the maintenance issues, it's so bad after a rain, that I either don't ride my bike to work or retreat to the sidewalks.
 Again, the driver of a car doesn't see this, but it is more obstacles to be avoided for bikes.